yeswework/fabrica-dev-kit/README.md

 ## Getting started

 ### Installing Fabrica Dev Kit
 First make sure you have all the required dependencies (see above).
-Then run `npm install -g fabrica-dev-kit` to install Fabrica Dev Kit onto your system ready to use.
+Then run `npm install fabrica-dev-kit -g` to install Fabrica Dev Kit onto your system ready to use globally via the `fdk` shell command.

-## Starting a new project with FDK
+### Starting a new project
 1. Create a folder for your project.
 In this folder run `fdk init`.
 This will create a template `setup.yml` file for your basic project settings.
 1. Edit `setup.yml` to configure basic parameters for your project.
 Plugins you want to be installed automatically can be listed here.
 1. Run `fdk setup` from the same folder.
 This will set up your virtual machine and install everything required: Nginx, PHP-FPM, WordPress, your chosen plugins and our suite of build tools.